 Belgian frites are a ‘must try’ food in Ghent with shops and stands selling varying sized portions.
 These can be eaten plain or with a choice of many types of mayonnaise and sauces..

-Crisp, light waffles can be purchased in restaurants and from stands in virtually every street.
-These may be served on their own or with sauce, fruit or chocolate…
+Crisp, light waffles can be purchased in restaurants and from stands in many streets.
+These may be served on their own or with sauce, fruit or warm melted chocolate…

 6. Belgian Chocolate

 Belgium arguably produces the best chocolate in the world so it has to be sampled.
 A number of chocolate shops sell artisan chocolate and some of the stalls sells cubes of it.
 These are divine when stirred into alcoholic warm milk.